What does SEND mean?

 If my child has special educational needs and/or a disability how will Bearnes Voluntary Primary School support us?

-Please have a look at our SEN Information Report 2016-2017 to see what we offer.
+Please have a look at our SEND Information report to see what we offer.